 - If you have multiple files listed, you can adjust the order they will be played in.
-Click the up and down arrows next to the files to move them up or down in the list.
+Click and hold the hold music you want to arrange to move them up or down in the list.

-- To remove a file from the list, click the red Delete icon next to it.
+- To remove a file from the list, check the box next to the music you want to delete and click on the red Delete button.